isabelc/Increase-Upload-Max-Filesize/readme.txt

 == Installation ==

-1. Download the plugin file, `increase-upload-max-filesize.zip`

-2. Go to **Plugins -> Add New -> Upload** to upload the plugin
+1. In your dashboard, go to **Plugins -> Add New** and search for "Increase Upload Max Filesize".

-3. Click "Activate" to activate the plugin.
+2. Install and click "Activate" to activate the plugin.

-4. Go to **Tools -> Upload Max Filesize** to see your current status.
+3. Go to **Tools -> Upload Max Filesize** to see your current status.
 If the current status shows that your `'upload_max_filesize'` is 32M or greater, the plugin has worked.
-You may deactivate the plugin.

-5. If the current status shows that your `'upload_max_filesize'` is **less than 32M**, first wait at least 30 minutes.
+4. If the current status shows that your `'upload_max_filesize'` is **less than 32M**, first wait at least 30 minutes.
 Some servers are slower than others.
 If it still does not change after 30 minutes, it may be because your server does not recognize `php.ini`, and only recognizes `php5.ini`.
 So, please check the box labeled "USE php5.ini INSTEAD OF php.ini" and click the blue button once.
 Then, check your current status again after a few minutes.

-6. If you want to set custom limits, go to **Tools -> Upload Max Filesize**.
+5. If you want to set custom limits, go to **Tools -> Upload Max Filesize**.
 From that page, you can choose custom settings and run the plugin again.

 == Frequently Asked Questions ==